 false, you'll ensure your tests won't be affected by data changing within your org.
 This has only recently become the default for Salesforce tests, but it's still good practice to call it out so anyone else reading your test will know the constraints applied.

 2. Arrange - Act - Assert

-This is good practice for unit tests on all platforms, but is even more important in Salesforce.
-Start by arranging anything you need for your test.
-This can involve preparing test data.
+This pattern is good practice for unit tests on all platforms, but is even more important in Salesforce.
+Start by arranging anything you need for your test - this can involve preparing test data.
 It's often a good idea to pull this into a separate method, as it helps keep your test compact and easy to read.
-Next, you act, executing your business rules or logic against the things you’ve arranged.
+Next, you act, executing your business rules or logic against the things you've arranged.
 Finally, all good tests should assert their results to check the outcome.
 A test that does not assert the result is not a test at all.